Kirk Saarloos: Professional career

-With the signing of veteran starter Esteban Loaiza before the 2006 season, the A's bumped Saarloos to the bullpen.
+With the signing of veteran starter Esteban Loaiza before the 2006 season, the Athletics bumped Saarloos to the bullpen.
 Soon after, Rich Harden got injured, and Saarloos was put in as a fifth starter for a few games.
 He was also used in many varying relief roles, much like Justin Duchscherer was in 2005, but also as a spot starter.
 Shifting between the bullpen and the rotation, Saarloos finished with a record of 7–7 in 35 games for the A's.
 He allowed more home runs (19) than the previous season (11).
 On January 19, 2007, Saarloos signed a one-year $1.2 million deal with the Athletics.

 On January 23, 2007, Saarloos was traded to the Cincinnati Reds for minor league reliever David Shafer.
 Both teams also received a player to be named later.
 On May 28, 2007, Saarloos was sent to the minors after failing to retire any of the seven batters he faced in a 14–10 loss to the Pittsburgh Pirates the night before.
 In his lone season with the Reds, Saarloos had a 7.17 ERA in 42.2 innings.
 On October 12, 2007, Saarloos was outrighted to the minor leagues.
 He refused the assignment and became a free agent.

 On January 15, 2008, Saarloos signed a minor league contract with an invitation to spring training with the Oakland Athletics.
 On April 14, he was added to the major league roster but was designated for assignment on April 23.
 He was sent outright to Triple-A on April 25.
 On August 18, Saarloos was recalled.
 He became a free agent at the end of the season.

-Saarloos signed a minor league contract with an invitation to spring training with the Cleveland Indians in January 2009; after training camp, he was sent to Minor League camp on March 24, 2009.
+Saarloos signed a minor league contract with an invitation to spring training with the Cleveland Indians in January 2009; after training camp, he was sent to minor league camp on March 24, 2009.
 He went 3–10 in 16 games at the AAA level.
 He retired after the 2009 season.

 Scouting

-Saarloos has a variety of pitches, including a four-seam fastball, a curveball, a slider, and a changeup.
-However, his best pitch by far is his mid-to-high 80's sinker.
-For this reason, Saarloos is known predominantly as a sinkerball specialist and as such, gets few strikeouts (batters tend to hit groundballs when faced with a sinker).
+Saarloos had a variety of pitches, including a four-seam fastball, a curveball, a slider, and a changeup.
+However, his best pitch was his mid-to-high 80s sinker.
+For this reason, Saarloos was known predominantly as a sinkerball specialist and as such, got few strikeouts (batters tend to hit groundballs when faced with a sinker).
 In fact, his 2.99 strikeouts per nine innings in 2005 ranked third to last in Major League Baseball and was the lowest mark in Oakland Athletics history for a starting pitcher.